Leejan01/SQL_Project1/README.md

 SELECT *
 FROM retail_sales;
 ```
---COUNT rows
-SELECT COUNT(*)
-FROM retail_sales;

--- DATA CLEANING
+3. Data Cleaning

--- checking if there is NULL values in transactions_id column
+Checked for NULL values in transactions_id and other key columns.
+Removed all rows where essential fields were NULL.

 ```sql
 SELECT *
 FROM retail_sales